ass45sin/whisper_diarize/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you discover a security vulnerability, please do so via the GitHub Private Security Reports with a detailed description.
+If you discover a security vulnerability, please do so via the GitHub Private Security Reports (top right botton, if you see this readme directly from github.com) with a detailed description.
 Do **not** create public GitHub issues for security-related problems.

 ## Response Times
 We aim to acknowledge your report within **5 business days**.
 A more detailed update or request for additional information should arrive within **one week**.
 Complex issues may require more time to resolve, but we will keep you informed of our progress.